jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 </br>

-if you wish to include localhost in your list of managed nodes: remove authorized keys:
+if you wish to include localhost in your list of managed Nodes: remove authorized keys:
 ```
 cd  .ssh/